 - Research &

-The HIV Care Nurse Practitioner Subspecialty Program is an advanced practice nursing program that trains students to provide direct primary patient care, focusing on HIV-infected patients, in collaboration with other members of the healthcare team.
+The HIV Care Specialization is an advanced practice nursing program that trains students to provide direct primary patient care, focusing on HIV-infected patients, in collaboration with other members of the healthcare team.
 In addition to the requisites for certification for a Nurse Practitioner, the program is comprised of three seminars covering the spectrum of health and healthcare issues related to HIV disease.
 The types of patients you will be caring for will be most likely infected with HIV and other co-morbidities.
 The program is designed for full-time or part-time study.
 You must have a minimum of a BSN for the BS to DNP Program.

 The Association of Nursing in AIDS Care

 AIDS Education and Training Center, National Resource Center

 New York/New Jersey AIDS Education and Training Center, François-Xavier Bagnoud Center

 Current SN Students - Please fill out an Application

 Send completed applications to Dr. Willard at firstname.lastname@example.org.

 Specializing only adds 1 total course to your BSN-DNP curriculum

 HIV Specialization Course